oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-Hiding just this claim, the SD-JWT payload shown in the following would result.
-Note that the claims are sorted alphabetically as described in (#blinding-claim-names).
+Hiding just this claim, the SD-JWT payload shown in the following would
+result.
+Note that the claims are sorted (by the unicode code point
+numbers) as described in (#blinding-claim-names).

 {#example-simple_structured_some_blinded-sd_jwt_payload}
 ```json